 If your computer contains personal and confidential information, we recommend that you delete this information before passing your computer on.

-Confidential waste – households do produce some confidential waste such as bank and credit card statements and till receipts.
-With identity fraud becoming more common this is a concern for many households, so ensure you shred or rip it before putting it into your blue bin.
+Confidential waste – households do produce some confidential waste such as bank and credit card statements, information with links to various accounts and till receipts.
+With identity fraud becoming more common this is a concern for many households, so ensure you shred and place that into a home compost bin or the grey bin.
+You could remove the parts which contain confidential information to reduce the amount you place into your compost or grey bin and then recycle the rest, placing it into your blue bin.

 Construction waste – See building materials